 Module.
 Synonym for “model.”

-Parameter
+Parameter.
+A value, usually unknown (and which therefore has to be estimated), used to represent a certain population characteristic.
+Within a population, a parameter is a fixed value that does not vary.
+Each sample drawn from the population has its own value of any statistic that is used to estimate this parameter.

-Variable
+Variable.
+Synonym for “parameter.”

-InputA known or estimated value used to represent a certain population characteristic for a parameter (or variable) that can be entered into a parameter field to be included as an estimate of a required parameter to run the model.
+Input.
+A known or estimated value used to represent a certain population characteristic for a parameter (or variable) that can be entered into a parameter field to be included as an estimate of a required parameter to run the model.

 Epidemiologic population projection.
 Computations depicting the future course of a population’s size, its structure, and its interaction with dynamics such as fertility, mortality, and migration.
 The projection is constructed based on assumptions about the future course of those population dynamics.